Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 Enrollment in the Health Home Program is voluntary.
 An individual's decision to/not to enroll is documented through completion of applicable HH consent(s).
 Consent form(s) document the member's approval for accessing and sharing Protected Health Information (PHI) between specified entities named in the consent (e.g., HH, CMA, Medicaid Managed Care Plan (Plan), healthcare providers, family and other supports, etc.).

-Consents also provide a method for documenting member choice related to continued enrollment and the member's approval of changes in healthcare providers, non-healthcare services, personal supports and others throughout the member's enrollment in the Health Home program.
+Consents also provide a method for documenting member choice related to continued enrollment and services, the member's approval of changes in healthcare providers, non-healthcare services, personal supports, and others throughout the member's enrollment in the Health Home program.

 HHs must assure that CMA staff are informed, trained and maintain responsibility for the processes identified in this policy.
 Members and their parent/guardian/legally authorized representative, Plan, healthcare providers, service agencies, and other entities approved by the member are included in the process.

-The following chart lists the Health Home consents described in this policy.
-Each of the consents serves a specific purpose and includes any variances for use between adults and children.
+The following chart lists the Health Home consents described in this policy, currently in use.
+Each of these consents serves a specific purpose and includes any variances for use between adults and children.

 Form Number Form Title Used For: